Adrian Gore (British Army officer): Early life

 Gore was born at Ayr in Scotland in 1900, the only child of Army officer Robert Clements Gore, CB, CMG, and his wife Rachel Cecilia (daughter of Llewellyn Traherne Bassett Saunderson, JP and Lady Rachel Mary Scott, daughter of the 3rd Earl of Clonmell).
-At birth he was initially believed to have been still born and was placed to one side to be buried until a nurse noticed that the child was alive.
+At birth he was initially believed to have been stillborn and was placed to one side to be buried until a nurse noticed that the child was alive.

 He was a descendant of Sir William Gore, 3rd Baronet.

+Gore is recorded as having been at Harristown House, Ireland on the night of 2 April 1911, when the 1911 census of Ireland was carried out.
+Ten year old Gore was noted as being the grand-nephew of residents Percy La Touche and wife Annette.

 Gore was educated at Eton College and the Royal Military College, Sandhurst.

 Gore's father served in the Argyll and Sutherland Highlanders in the Second Boer War and in India before serving in France during World War I. He rose to the rank of Brigadier-General and was commanding the 101st Brigade in Belgium when he was killed in action in April 1918 aged 50.
 He is buried at Lijssenthoek Military Cemetery near Ypres.